victorchall/vlm-caption/README.md

 ## Tips

 - **Prompt Tuning**: Experiment with different prompt sequences for better results.
 The example prompt chain included should give you some good ideas.
-Note that 1 to 5 is generally sufficient, and too many may lead to worse outcomes depending on the model used.
+Note that 1 to 5 is generally sufficient, and too many may lead to worse outcomes depending on the model used, and increased VRAM usage.

-- **Presort Data**: Sort your data into subdirectories ahead of time with directory names that might help steer the model, such as `c:/cloud strife` `c:/rufus shinra/`, then use the `full_path` hint_source.
+- **Presort Data**: Sort your data into subdirectories ahead of time with directory names that might help steer the model, such as `c:/myimages/cloud strife` and `c:/myimages/rufus shinra/`, then use the `full_path` hint_source.

-- **Utilize metadata**: Try writing a text file with details of the overall "universe" of your image data and reference the txt file with `global_metadata_file` in `caption.yaml`, for example `global_metadata_file: "character_info.txt"`
+- **Utilize metadata**: Try writing a text file with details of the overall "universe" of your image data and reference the txt file with `global_metadata_file` in `caption.yaml`.
+Use the example `global_metadata_file: "character_info.txt"` as a reference for what to do.

 - **Model Selection**: Different models may excel at different types of image analysis.